vitorazevedomonteiro/notes-spatial-correlation-sa-avg/README.md

 For more detail please see:
 # Reference
 Monteiro, V.A, and O’Reilly, G.J.
-(2026) ‘Notes on spatial correlation for average spectral acceleration: direct and indirect approaches’, (accepted)
+(2026) ‘Notes on spatial correlation for average spectral acceleration: direct and indirect approaches’, Earthquake Spectra, https://doi.org/10.1002/esp4.70049

 # How to use
 ### Define which residual-type you want and select the period T for $Sa_{avg}(T)$.
 See main.py